ways/BlueDo/README.md

 * scan for devices: bluetoothctl devices
 * rssi for device: hcitool rssi ff:ff:ff:ff:ff:ff (unstable)
-* Version below .56 needs Python < 3.9
+* Version below .56 needs Python < 3.9, bluetoothctl ~5.50 or newer.

 * hard locking: lock when no signal
 * soft locking: set screensaver timeout to 10 seconds when no signal